-AGENCY COMMENTS Following are the findings of BIA Soil: The on-site soils have low wind erosion risk and moderate water erosion risk; no sensitive soils were observed within the Project area during the field investigation.
+AGENCY COMMENTS Following are the findings of BIA: Soil: The on-site soils have low wind erosion risk and moderate water erosion risk; no sensitive soils were observed within the Project area during the field investigation.
 Vegetation: Vegetation in the project area has been heavily modified by agricultural land use.
 No rare plants were found in the Project area.
 No prohibited or noxious weeds listed under the Weed Control Act were observed.
 Wildlife: Provincially sensitive species and federally listed species have the potential to be present within the Project area.
 The Project area consists of primarily disturbed habitat and the area surrounding the Project consists of a similar intensive agricultural land use.
-The Project is expected to result in minimal loss of wildlife habitat, and no interaction with or disturbance to species at risk.
+The Project expected to result in minimal loss of wildlife habitat, and no interaction with or disturbance to species at risk.
 Wetland: 20 wetlands are present within the project area and close vicinity.
-Based on the conceptual footprint for the Project, the two larger wetlands in the northwest corner of the Project area and 4 wetlands in the sensitive SW corner of the Project area will be avoided.
-The other 14 wetlands will be removed to accommodate planned development phases through AEP approval.
-Water Resources: No mapped watercourses were identified in the Project area during the desktop review, and no obvious drainages were observed during the field assessment.
-It was noted in the BIA through a hydrological assessment that the groundwater beneath the Project area eventually discharges at the Big Hill Springs.
-It is proposed that the excavation will be operated "dry" (i.e., above the water table, with no dewatering needed).
-The study determined that the wetlands are all surface water fed, with no permanent groundwater source. • As per the BIA, the area has a high potential to contain a historic resource of archeological concern.
-Prior to issuance of future DP, the applicant will be required to obtain clearance under the Historical Resources Act prior to commencing with mining activities. • The applicant provided a Wetland Assessment and Impact Report, prepared by SLR global environmental solutions, dated February 2020.
-As per the Wetland assessment and impact report, no mapped watercourses are identified within the project area.
+Based on the conceptual footprint for the Project, the two large wetlands in the northwest corner of the Project area and 4 wetlands in sensitive SW corner of the Project area will be avoided.
+The other 14 wetlands will be removed to accommodate planned development phase through AEP approval.
+Water Resources: No mapped watercourses were identified in the Proj area during the desktop review, and no obvious drainages were observ during the field assessment.
+It was noted in the BIA through a hydrological assessment that the groundwater beneath the Project area eventually discharges at the Big H Springs.
+It is proposed that the excavation will be operated "dry" (i.e. about the water table, with no dewatering needed).
+The study determined that wetlands are all surface water fed, with no permanent groundwater source As per the BIA, the area has a high potential to contain a historic resource of archeological concern.
+Prior to issuance of future DP, the applicant will be required to obtain clearance under the Historical Resources Act prior commencing with mining activities.
+The applicant provided a Wetland Assessment and Impact Report, prepared by SLR global environmental solutions, dated February 2020.
+A per the Wetland assessment and impact report, no mapped watercourse are identified within the project area.
 A total of 20 wetlands were identified for the project area and assesses in the field.
-Submission under the Water Act and the Public Lands Act will be required for the disturbance to these wetlands.
-At the DP stage, the applicant will be required to obtain all permits and approvals under the Water Act and public lands act for any wetlands that may be impacted due to the gravel extraction activities.
-Transportation Services For gravel pit operations applicant to be reminded to adhere to the conditions within the County's Community Aggregate Payment (CAP) Levy Bylaw.
+Submission under the Wat Act and the Public Lands Act will be required for the disturbance to these wetlands.
+At the DP stage, the applicant will be required to obtain all permits and approvals under the Water Act and public lands act for any wetlands tha may be impacted due to the gravel extraction activities.